 The harvest cycle starts when ice is ejected from its ice mold.
 When the machine doesn’t enter this mode, look for the following:

 - Uneven freeze pattern on evaporator – An uneven freeze pattern can be linked to different factors.
-First, see if the compressor is worn out.
 If the compressor is in good shape, the issue could be tied to an overcharged system or a thermostatic expansion valve (TXV) that is stuck open.
+If the compressor is worn out, have it replaced by an authorized technician.

-- Leaking in valves – Check for leaks in either the purge valve or hot gas valve.
-Stop the leakage by replacing either valve or removing any obstructions.
+- Leaking in valves – There could be leaks in either the purge valve or hot gas valve.
+Stop the leakage by having an authorized technician replace either valve or removing any obstructions.

 - Open high temperature safety control – If this control is open, the manual purge switch won’t energize the purge valve into operation.